What information is needed to file changes of ownership?

 5) When purchasing the assets of a company, do I also gain access to the existing Medicare beneficiaries served by that company?

-The existing supplier should inform the beneficiaries that they are exiting the program.
+The existing supplier should inform the beneficiaries they are exiting the program.
 Beneficiaries reserve the right to select their Medicare suppliers/providers, even with limited service options based on terms of rental agreements.